Episode 241: Depressive Personality Style with Jonathan Shedler

 Puder:

-Yeah.
-And I think it's so important, in my mind, to have empathy for clients, to understand our reaction of clients, our countertransference, to deepen our reflectiveness into people's experience, to look at their individual personality styles.
-And I like how you parse that out.
-And everyone has a personality style.
+I think it’s extremely important, in my mind, to have empathy for clients, to understand our reaction to clients, our countertransference, to deepen our reflectiveness into people’s experience, and to appreciate their individual personality styles.
+I like how you parse that out.
+Everyone has a personality style.

 Shedler:

-Of course.
-Everybody has a personality.
-Every human being has a personality.
-Every human being has a personality style.
-And the, I guess, unintended consequence– I'm pretty sure I, by the way, got that story, you know, directly from Bob Spitzer himself– I mean, that, you know, how personality became Axis II, came, comes right from the source.
-But the unintended consequence of that is: now we have several generations of, you know, psychiatrists, psychologists, mental health professionals who have no concept of, you know, personality– except if it's a disorder.
-So, you know, I do a lot of speaking and workshops and podcasts, and, you know, and it happens all the time.
-I'll say something about somebody's personality dynamics or personality style, and the person on the other end will start talking about personality disorders as if that's what I said.
-And you know, the way I look at it as there are certain kinds of patterns or constellations of personality that we see personality functioning, you know, that we see often enough that we can say, this is a recognized personality, you know, style.
-And they all fall on a continuum of functioning from, from healthy, high functioning to, you know, really very seriously disturbed.
-And basically what DSM ended up doing was teaching generations of clinicians: if personality isn't at the extreme of disturbance, it doesn't count, and we don't need to consider it.
-So we can talk about depression and isolation from, you know, the psychology of the person who has depression.
+The way I see it, there are certain recognizable patterns or constellations of personality functioning, that we see often enough that we can say: this is a recognized personality style.
+These styles all fall on a continuum of functioning from healthy, high functioning to really very seriously disturbed.
+Essentially, what DSM ended up doing was teaching generations of clinicians that if personality isn’t at the extreme of disturbance, it doesn’t count and we don’t need to consider it.
+So we can then talk about depression in isolation from the psychology of the person who has depression.
 We can talk about anxiety in isolation from the psychology or the person who has anxiety.
-But that's not really a psychological understanding.
+But that’s not really a psychological understanding.

 Puder:

-Right.
-We're talking about, today, someone who has psychological defenses — that are inner experiences — that lead to more of a chronic depression from adolescence, that continues on until they get psychological work.
-Or how would you say it differently?
+Today we are discussing someone with psychological defenses— these inner experiences lead to more of a chronic depression beginning in adolescence, and continuing until they engage in psychological work.
+How would you say it differently?

 Shedler:

-Well, yes and no. So, one thing that's important is, so just for the sake of listeners, you know, what is personality really?
-It, you know, it's, it's consistent patterns of, of functioning, right?
-That originates, you know, fairly early in life that consolidate, you know, by adolescence.
-And it subsumes, you know, patterns of how we relate to other people, relate to ourselves, how we cope with difficulties, our defensive processes, our organizing psychological themes, our motivation, basically, everything that we talk about when we talk about somebody's psychological functioning, you know, is, is really in the domain of personality.
-So when we say a depressive personality style, you know, it's pretty important to understand.
-It's not the same as clinical depression.
-You, it often, it often leads to depressive episodes that you could diagnose as depression, but not necessarily.
+It’s important to consider what personality really is—a consistent pattern of functioning that originates fairly early in life and consolidates by adolescence.
+And it subsumes patterns of how we relate to other people, relate to ourselves, how we cope with difficulties, our defensive processes, our organizing psychological themes, our motivation—basically everything that we talk about when we refer to somebody’s psychological functioning is really in the domain of personality.
+So when we say a depressive personality style, it’s pretty important to understand that it's not the same as clinical depression.
+It often leads to depressive episodes that you could diagnose as depression, but not necessarily.
 So you could have people with depressive personality styles who are not in fact suffering from clinical depression.
-In principle, you could see someone with a depressive style who's never had a clinical depressive episode.
-And, you know, and lots of people have, you know, chronic consistent, you know, recurring depression who don't have depressive personality styles, right?
-They're, they're somewhat different.
-They're different things.
+In principle, you could see someone with a depressive personality style who’s never had a clinical depressive episode.
+And lots of people have chronic, consistent, recurring depression who don’t have depressive personality styles.
+They’re different things.

 Puder: